Stages of team development: Tuckman’s 5 stages explained

 Stage 4: Performing stage

-In the performing stage of group development, your team has reached cohesion and are working together at their highest potential.
-Group members follow established workflows to achieve the team’s goals and develop a shared sense of purpose.
-This is the ideal group development stage.
-As a team lead, it’s your goal to get your team to this stage as quickly as possible.
-We discuss more about how to get your team to this point below.
+In the performing stage, your team has reached cohesion and is working together at its highest potential.
+Group members follow established workflows to achieve the team's goals and share a strong sense of purpose.
+This is the ideal stage, and as a team lead, it's your goal to help your team reach it as quickly as possible.

 Pro Tip: Adjust your leadership style to actively guide your team through challenges and keep them focused on their common goals.